abliveira/git/Git Commands.md

 ### git fsck

-check your repository for certain kinds of errors with the command.
+Check your repository for certain kinds of errors with the command.
 The most likely and harmless errors it will find will be dangling objects

 ```bash
 git fsck